 Finally you can watch a very circumstantial discussion with John.
 A. McDougall, M.D. about the harmful effects of dairy:

 So with all of these things in mind, it actually turns out that consuming a lot of dairy might not actually be good for you.
 These negative effects of cow’s milk should be taken under strong consideration.
 We’re not saying avoiding cow’s milk completely and forever is mandatory at all cost, but if you’re consuming rather much, maybe you should think twice and decrease the intake drastically.
-Still, every now and then you can use little in your cooking recipes or coffee, and if you do want to use, it’s advisable to choose organic cow’s milk instead of conventionally produced milk.
+Still, we at our company don’t think man should go to extremes even with nutrition, so every now and then you can use some in your cooking recipes or coffee, and if you do want to use, it’s advisable to choose organic cow’s milk instead of conventionally produced milk.